Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • Breathing becomes difficult and rapid;

-• Heart beats violently;
+• Heart beats strongly;

 • The face and skin of the hands become noticeably pale;

-CP characterizes saturation of erythrocytes with hemoglobin
+CP characterizes the saturation of red blood cells with hemoglobin

-For example, a patient has a hemoglobin level of 140 hl / l, and the number of erythrocytes is 4.7 cells / l.
-Calculate CPU: 3 * 140/470 = 0.89
+For example, a patient's hemoglobin level is 140 hL/L, and the number of red blood cells is 4.7 hL/L. We calculate the CPU: 3 * 140/470 = 0.89

-CPU rates
+CPU standards

-CPU normative values = 0.86 - 1.05.
+Standard CPU values = 0.86 - 1.05.

 CP level correlates with red blood cell size

-According to the CP indicator, there are 3 types of anemia:
+Based on the CP indicator, there are 3 types of anemia:

-• Hypochromic (cpu< 0,86). Включают анемии, которые сопровождаются уменьшением размера эритроцита. При этом показатель МСНС (средняя концентрация гемоглобина в эритроците) находится в норме, а МСН снижается за счёт того, что в кровяном русле циркулируют преимущественно микроциты.
+• Hypochromic (CP< 0,86). Включают анемии, которые сопровождаются уменьшением размера эритроцита. При этом показатель МСНС (средняя концентрация гемоглобина в эритроците) находится в норме, а МСН снижается за счёт того, что в кровяном русле циркулируют преимущественно микроциты.

 Reasons for the reduced rate